intel/intel-extension-for-pytorch/docs/tutorials/known_issues.md

 - **Problem**: BF16 AMP(auto-mixed-precision) runs abnormally with the extension on the AVX2-only machine if the topology contains `Conv`, `Matmul`, `Linear`, and `BatchNormalization`.
   - **Solution**: TBD

+- **Problem**: A PyTorch* model containing `torch.nn.TransformerEncoderLayer` component may encounter a RuntimeError in BF16 training or inference process if the model is optimized by `ipex.optimize()` with arguments set to default values.
+  - **Solution**: `TransformerEncoderLayer` optimized by `ipex.optimize()` with weight prepacking functionality enabled may encounter a weight dimension issue.
+The error can be avoided by disabling weight prepacking, `model = ipex.optimize(model, weights_prepack=False)`.

 ## Runtime Extension

 The following limitations currently exist: